Halfway to I2K 2025

 Program

-The program for I2K 2023 consists of live workshops from presenters around the globe during the 3 days of the event.
-See here for the schedule.
-In some cases, pre-recorded workshops will be made available before the event, and links will be found here, as well as on the I2K YouTube Channel.
+The program for Halfway to I2K consists of live virtual workshops from presenters around the globe during the 3 days of the event.
+See here for the schedule so far.

 Helpful “Tips & Tricks” for Zoom Events